-If you are unable to afford HMRC taxes and can’t pay VAT, you may be able to request a Time to Pay Arrangement with HMRC to restructure your payments into affordable instalments.
+If you are unable to afford HMRC taxes and can’t pay VAT, you may be able to enter into an arrangement with HMRC to restructure your payments into affordable instalments.
 A short flow of cash can indicate towards insolvency if the business can’t pay creditors and business costs.

 You can consider the following options if you are unable to pay VAT:

-1) Time to Pay arrangement with HMRC (TTP).
-HMRC may allow you to make outstanding VAT payments through monthly instalments across a maximum of 12 months.
+- HMRC may allow you to make outstanding VAT payments by way of a series of monthly instalments across a maximum of 12 months.

 The team are available now - 0800 644 6080